-- (6)(8) Economics.
+- (6) [(8)] Economics.
 The student understands the factors of production in a society's economy.
-The student is expected to: - (A) describe ways in which the factors of production (natural resources, labor, capital, and entrepreneurs) influence the economies of various contemporary societies; - (B) identify problems and issues that may arise when one or more of the factors of production is in relatively short supply; and - (C) explain the impact of the distribution relative searcity of resources on international trade and economic interdependence among and within societies. - (7)(9) Economics.
+The student is expected to: - (A) describe ways in which the factors of production (natural resources, labor, capital, and entrepreneurs) influence the economies of various contemporary societies; - (B) identify problems [and issues] that may arise when one or more of the factors of production is in relatively short supply; and - (C) explain the impact of the distribution [relative searcity] of resources on international trade and economic interdependence among and within societies. - (7) [(9)] Economics.
 The student understands the various ways in which people organize economic systems.
-The student is expected to: - (A) compare ways in which various societies organize the production and distribution of goods and services; and - (B) compare and contrast free enterprise, socialist, and communist economies in various contemporary societies, including the benefits of the U.S. free enterprise system .; - Comment 10(C) understand the importance of morality and ethics in maintaining a functional free enterprise system; and - (D) examine the record of collective, non-free market economic systems in contemporary world societies. - (8)(10) Economics.
+The student is expected to: - (A) compare ways in which various societies organize the production and distribution of goods and services; - (B) compare and contrast free enterprise, socialist, and communist economies in various contemporary societies, including the benefits of the U.S. free enterprise system; and - (C) understand the importance of [morality and] ethics in maintaining a functional free enterprise system [; and] - [(D) examine the record of collective, non-free market economic systems in contemporary world societies.] - (8) [(10)] Economics.
 The student understands categories of economic activities and the data used to measure a society's economic level.
-The student is expected to: - (A) define and give examples of agricultural, wholesale, retail, manufacturing (goods), and service industries; and - (B) describe levels of economic development of various societies using indicators such as life expectancy, gross domestic product (GDP), GDP per capita, and literacy . ; and - Comment 11(C) identify and describe the effects of government regulation and taxation on economic development and business planning. - (9)(11) Government.
+The student is expected to: - (A) define and give examples of agricultural, [wholesale,] retail, manufacturing (goods), and service industries; and - (B) describe levels of economic development of various societies using indicators such as life expectancy, gross domestic product (GDP), GDP per capita, and literacy . [; and] - [(C) identify and describe the effects of government regulation and taxation on economicdevelopment and business planning.] - (9) [(11)] Government.
 The student understands the concepts of limited and unlimited governments.
-The student is expected to: - Comment 12(A) describe and compare identify and describe examples of limited and unlimited governments such as constitutional (limited) and totalitarian (unlimited); - (B) compare the characteristics of limited and unlimited governments; - (B)(C) identify reasons for limiting the power of government; and - (C)(D) identify and describe examples review the record of human rights abuses by of limited or unlimited governments such as the oppression of religious, ethnic, and political groups Christians in Sudan. - (10)(12) Government.
+The student is expected to: - (A) describe [identify] and compare [describe] examples of limited and unlimited governments such as constitutional (limited) and totalitarian (unlimited); - [(B) compare the characteristics of limited and unlimited governments;] - (\underline{B}) $[(\underline{C})]$ identify reasons for limiting the power of government; and - (C) [(D)] identify and describe examples [review the record] of human rights abuses by [of] limited or unlimited governments such as the oppression of religious, ethnic, and political groups [Christians in Sudan]. - (10) [(12)] Government.
 The student understands various ways in which people organize governments.
-The student is expected to: - (A) identify and give examples of governments with rule by one, few, or many;
+The student is expected to: - (A) identify and give examples of governments with rule by one, few, or many; - (B) compare ways in which various societies such as China, Germany, India, and Russia organize government and how they function; and - (C) identify historical origins of democratic forms of government such as Ancient Greece. - (11) [(13)] Citizenship.
+The student understands that the nature of citizenship varies among societies.
+The student is expected to: